ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Direction of communication

 Classification:
-: Selection Property
+: Selection Property, Control Property

 Type:
 : Enumeration

 Applicability:
-: Preconnection
+: Preconnection, Connection (read only)

 This property specifies whether an application wants to use the connection for sending and/or receiving data.
 Possible values are: